The top 5 mistakes aged care companies make when choosing a workforce compliance management system

 Ideally, you’ll find a workforce compliance management system for aged care that’s flexible, user friendly, and puts a premium on security (bonus points if it reduces costs and has built-in automation that makes your staff work smarter, not harder).
 To assist you in your search for the perfect workforce compliance management system for your aged care facility, try to avoid these five critical mistakes:

-Mistake #1: Not Maximising Cost Reductions
+Mistake #1: Not maximising cost reductions

 Workforce compliance software should supplement your existing HR toolkit.
 Although labour management solutions aren’t technically payroll processing software, they should integrate seamlessly with them to ensure that the data being fed into one is as accurate as possible.
 In action, your system should be able to establish employment “rules” so that it knows what allowances, benefits, rates, and pay rules apply to which employee.

-Mistake #2: Ignoring Security & Reliability Concerns
+Mistake #2: Ignoring data security & privacy concerns

 As more and more companies realise the value of adopting advanced technology to drive efficiency and productivity, the need for top-tier security and reliability becomes even more significant.